 How We Ranked These Games

 Each game was evaluated on how satisfying its co-op feels over time, how reliably it runs online on Nintendo Switch, and how easy it is to squad up with friends.
-The table below breaks down the key factors and how much they shaped final placements.
+I weighted online stability and co-op depth equally at the top because a game with great teamwork that disconnects every session isn't worth recommending.
+The table below breaks down all five factors and how much they shaped final placements.

 Criterion | Weight | Why It Matters |